hamdiz0/Hz-Chat/README.md

 # Hz-Chat
-A simple chat app built from scratch using html ,js ,css ,hosted on firebase
+A simple chat app hosted on firebase built from scratch using html ,js ,css